 Mazda is enhancing its corporate governance and strengthening its internal controls with the aim of increasing management transparency and expediting decision making.

-> Mazda views the enhancement of corporate governance as one of its most important management issues, and along with statutory bodies including the General Meeting of Shareholders, Board of Directors, and Board of Corporate Auditors, the Company has introduced an executive officer system to separate execution and management functions.
+Mazda views the enhancement of corporate governance as one of its most important management issues, and along with statutory bodies including the General Meeting of Shareholders, Board of Directors, and Audit & Supervisory Board, the Company has introduced an executive officer system to separate execution and management functions.

-> This is intended to expedite decision-making by increasing the effectiveness of the Board of Directors as a supervisory body, by enhancing the deliberations of the Board of Directors, and by delegating authority to executive officers.
+This is intended to expedite decision-making by increasing the effectiveness of the Board of Directors as a supervisory body, by enhancing the deliberations of the Board of Directors, and by delegating authority to executive officers.

 As of June 30, 2013, Mazda's Board of Directors is composed of 10 members, two of whom are outside corporate directors with a high degree of independence.

 - For the detail of corporate officers, please see "Corporate Report(p.14-17)".